 Make a public record request

-A variety of reports and information is available on the Office of Financial Management (OFM) website.
-Commonly requested records and information include:
+A variety of reports and information is available online, including:

-- For data on state employee agencies, job titles and salaries: Personnel Detail Report
+- Data on state employee salaries and job titles

 We prefer requests be made in writing or e-mail so both parties have a record of the contact.
 If this is not possible, we will be pleased to discuss a request over the telephone and place it in writing for the requester.
 Requests and questions about public records should be directed to: